 Snap-fits are everywhere you look!
-Remeber your indestructible Nokia 1200?
+Remember your indestructible Nokia 1200?
 It made use of a very well designed snap-mechanism to ensure the device safety through repeated falls (it also survived the acid attacks inside a fish, but that’s a completely different story).
-The Lego toys that you loved playing with as a child?
+The much-loved children’s toys Lego?
 Snap-fit mechanism.
-Your belt buckles?
-You food cans?
-Be it camera covers, production of cars, a simple battery case for a remote, or even a huge rocket, everywhere we look we are surrounded by this marvel of engineering.
+Belt buckles.
+Food cans.
+Be it camera covers, car production, a simple battery case for a remote, or even a huge rocket; everywhere we look, we are surrounded by this marvel of engineering.

 What Engineering Simulation Brings

 Product design is a highly complex process, with multiple objectives, requirements, and constraints, all of which need to be satisfied for the final product to be successful.
-The important factors that the designer has to keep in mind include aesthetics, functionality, cost-efficiency, durability, safety — and the list goes on.
-And while the aesthetic appeal of a product is not quantifiable, the other design aspects are and can be accurately tested.
+The important factors that the designer needs to keep in mind include aesthetics, functionality, cost-efficiency, durability, and safety.
+While the aesthetic appeal of a product is not quantifiable, the other design aspects are; and they can be accurately tested.

-In the traditional design process, your initial design is derived from best practices and past experience—which limits your creativity and leaves little room for radical innovation.
-Coming up with a truly new, innovative design, without relying on best practices, however, is risky and can lead to poor performance.
-The only way to ensure the durability of such a product is to perform a high number of design iterations until all criteria are met.
-Traditionally that means a high number of physical prototypes and a time-consuming and expensive physical testing phase.
+In the traditional design process, the initial design is derived from best practices and past experience—which limits creativity and leaves little room for radical innovation.
+Coming up with a truly new, ground-breaking design, without relying on best practices, however, is risky and can lead to poor performance.
+The only way to ensure the durability of such a product is to perform a high number of design iterations until all the criteria are met.
+Traditionally, that means a high number of physical prototypes and a time-consuming and expensive physical testing phase.

 Of course, physical testing cannot (and should not) be eliminated from the product design process entirely.
-However multiple prototype building cycles, which account for the bulk of financial and time costs, can be easily avoided by integrating virtual simulation into your workflow.
-With Computer-Aided Engineering (CAE) you still have an iterative design process, but the days, weeks or months of physical testing are replaced with hours or sometimes even minutes of a simulation run.
+However, multiple prototype building cycles—which account for the bulk of financial and time costs—can be easily avoided by integrating virtual simulation into the workflow.
+With computer-aided engineering (CAE) you still have an iterative design process, but the days, weeks or months of physical testing are replaced with hours or sometimes even minutes of a simulation run.

-It is important to keep in mind that the closer you get to the product launch, the more costly design alterations become, due to the increasing number of dependencies in the design.
-At some point implementing minor changes and improvements is simply no longer cost-efficient.
-With simulation, on the other hand, these design changes can be implemented even before the first prototype is built, allowing you to iterate on your design from the very beginning of the development process.
-This can potentially result in lower costs, minimized failure risks, lighter design, improved performance and user experience, increased product lifetime and more.
+It is important to keep in mind that the closer to the product launch, the more costly design alterations become, due to the increasing number of dependencies in the design.
+At some point, implementing minor changes and improvements is simply no longer cost-effective.
+With simulation, on the other hand, these design changes can be implemented even before the first prototype is built, allowing iteration on the design from the very beginning of the development process.
+This can potentially result in lower costs, minimized failure risks, lighter design, improved performance and user experience, and increased product lifetime.

 So Why Isn’t CAE an Industry Standard Yet?

-Despite all the advantages mentioned above, several barriers have been preventing more engineers and designers from integrating simulation into their design process.
+Despite all the advantages mentioned above, several barriers have prevented more engineers and designers from integrating simulation into their design process.
 Here’s how SimScale is aiming to change this:

 - Accessibility (upfront investment).
 Traditional software needs to be installed locally and needs a significant amount of computing power.
 That means highly expensive hardware, that stands idle while the simulations are running.
-With SimScale all computations are done in the cloud, no local installation—just a standard web browser.
+With SimScale, all computations are done in the cloud and require no local installation—just a standard web browser.

 - Operating costs.
-High licensing costs for standard commercial tools put them out of reach for many designers — SimScale starts with a free Comunity plan with an option to upgrade to an affordable Professional subscription.
+High licensing costs for standard commercial tools put them out of reach for many designers.
+SimScale starts with a free Community plan with an option to upgrade to an affordable Professional subscription.

 - Know-how.
 Current CAE tools are not too user-friendly and are designed for CAE experts.
-This expertise gap can be minimized with intuitive UI, large public template project library, live support chat, and free training material.
-Any of the public projects in the SimScale Library can be imported into your workspace, so you can simply exchange the CAD model, reassign the boundary conditions and run it without having to know too much about simulation upfront.
+This expertise gap can be minimized with intuitive UI, large public project templates library, live support chat, and free training material.
+Any of the public projects can be imported into the workspace, and once can simply exchange the CAD model, reassign the boundary conditions, and run the simulation without having to know too much about simulation upfront.

 Example Study: Smarter Snap-Fit Design Using FEA

-Traditionally engineers have relied on experiments and physical testing to ensure the reliability of their snap-fits — yet in addition to being expensive and time-consuming, identifying all stress points through experimentation is highly challenging and the designer risks missing critical information.
-Simulation simplifies the data analysis necessary to make informed design decisions while saving time and money, and as a result delivering a more reliable product to the market faster.
+Traditionally, engineers have relied on experimentation and physical testing to ensure the reliability of their snap-fits.
+Yet in addition to being expensive and time-consuming; identifying all stress points through experimentation is highly challenging and the designer risks missing critical information.
+Simulation simplifies the data analysis necessary to make informed design decisions while saving time and money, and as a result delivering a more reliable product to the market much faster.

-The project we will be using in the demo session is publicly available in our simulation project library—feel free to copy and modify it: Smarter Snap Fit Design using FEA.
+The project used in this webinar session is publicly available in the simulation project library—feel free to copy and modify it: Finite Element Analysis of a Snap-Fit.

 Snap-fits come in a wide variety of shapes, sizes, and materials.
-There is no one-design-suits-all—how well our snap-fit design will perform in real life depends heavily on the intended application.
-Therefore, in order to approach the problem of optimizing its design, we first need to determine the following design parameters:
+There is no one-design-suits-all—how well the snap-fit design will perform in real life depends heavily on the intended application.
+Therefore, in order to approach the problem of optimizing its design, the following design parameters need to be determined:

-One we have all the information we need, we can proceed with the simulation setup.
-We will use the results to validate the solver for snap-fit design simulations by comparing it to the experimental data presented in the Bayer Material Science paper .
+Once all the information is obtained, the simulation setup can proceed.
+The results can be used to validate the solver for snap-fit design simulations by comparing them to the experimental data presented in the Bayer Material Science paper .

-After setting up our CAD model, we move on to meshing — the mesh defines the accuracy of the result.
-It should only be fine at the areas of interest: initially, it can be coarse all over, afterward, you can provide refinements to the areas of interest based on the results.
+After setting up the CAD model, meshing can commence.
+The mesh defines the accuracy of the result.
+It should only be fine at the areas of interest: initially, it can be coarse all over, but subsequently, refinements to the areas of interest need to be provided based on the results.

 The snap shall be given a displacement boundary condition.
 The small box against which the body deforms shall be given a fixed boundary condition.
-Using symmetry conditions allows us to decrease the number of nodes, increase the convergence speed and reduce the size of the model.
+Using symmetry conditions allows the decrease of the number of nodes, the increase of the convergence speed, and the reduction of the model size.

 For comparison, the initial (points) and the final (solid) positions of the snap body can be seen in the image to the right.

-Now, if we compare these results to the ones presented in the paper, we can see that the mating force and the maximum deflection of the snap seen in the simulation closely match the experimental values.
-The little difference in results can be attributed to the meshing grade and can be fine-tuned later.
+If these results are compared to the ones presented in the paper, it can be seen that the mating force and the maximum deflection of the snap seen in the simulation closely match the experimental values.
+The minor difference in results can be attributed to the meshing grade and can be fine-tuned later.

-Looking at the results of this simulation, it becomes evident that a proper snap-fit design is essential for ensuring low-stress concentration at points of contact, taper points and at the deflecting face.
+Looking at the results of this simulation, it becomes evident that a proper snap-fit design is essential for ensuring low-stress concentration at points of contact, taper points, and at the deflecting face.
 A snap-fit has significantly more stress near the deflecting face (head) than on the tail of the deflecting snap.
-Most importantly, we discover that compared to the snap-fit design with constant cross section, a tapered snap has lower stress values (can undergo more cycles), longer life (increased durability) and uses less material (cost saving).
+Most importantly, it was discovered that, compared to the snap-fit design with a constant cross-section, a tapered snap has lower stress values (can undergo more cycles) and a longer life (increased durability), and uses less material (cost saving).

 In this case, we investigated leveraging FEA to design smarter snap-fit mechanisms—but this is just one example of how designers and engineers can apply simulation tools in the product development process.
-The SimScale Public Projects library has a wide selection of templates simulating various product use conditions across multiple industries, including automotive, aerospace, machinery, electronics, HVAC and more.
+The SimScale Public Projects library has a wide selection of templates simulating various product use conditions across multiple industries, including automotive, aerospace, machinery, electronics, and HVAC.